 If you’re dealing with an issue like a mental health problem, an addiction or a family crisis, your coach can put you in touch with a service that can help.

-the Ministry of Social Development has a formal agreement with the Ministry of Education and Oranga Tamariki to share information about young persons that are at risk of not being in employment, education or training.
+The Ministry of Social Development has a formal agreement with the Ministry of Education and Oranga Tamariki to share information about young people that are at risk of not being in education, employment or training.

 A young person may complain to the Privacy Commissioner if personal information relating to them is disclosed in breach of the Privacy Act or authorisations provided for in the Social Security Act 2018.